Kitware/CMake/Help/manual/cpack.1.rst

 .. option:: -G <generators>

-  ``<generators>`` is a :ref:`semicolon-separated list <CMake Language Lists>` of generator names.  ``cpack`` will iterate through this list and produce package(s) in that generator's format according to the details provided in the ``CPackConfig.cmake`` configuration file.
+  ``<generators>`` is a :ref:`semicolon-separated list <CMake Language Lists>` of generator names.  :program:`cpack` will iterate through this list and produce package(s) in that generator's format according to the details provided in the ``CPackConfig.cmake`` configuration file.
 If this option is not given, the :variable:`CPACK_GENERATOR` variable determines the default set of